NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 You will have ssh access to lumos which will also serve as a ssh jumphost allowing you access to caelus and the switches.
 We will provide you with a ssh config file (over HotCRP) for easy access through the jumphost.

+This repository (`linkguardian`) has been already cloned on the switches and the servers in the home directory of the user `sigcomm23ae`.

 For terminal setup, please open your terminal application and setup three terminal tabs as follows.